null-machine/limbus-company-roll-analyzer/index.md

 ![](charts/heathcliff_shi.png)
 ![](charts/heathcliff_shi_prime.png)

 His clashes are actually pretty great.
 He might be viable if he's played like a normal fighter and is given a source of healing to keep him topped off from the S3 self-damage.
-Playing around his 25% health threshold is likely not recommended.

 But, after consulting someone who has an UT3 Shi Heathcliff, there are probably safer investments than this...

 ![](assets/shi_heathcliff_review.png)